William Tinsley (publisher)

 William Tinsley (13 July 1831 – 1 May 1902) was a British publisher.
-The son of a gamekeeper, he had little formal education; but together with his brother Edward (1835–1865) he founded the firm of Tinsley Brothers, which published many of the leading novelists of the time.
+The son of a gamekeeper, he had little formal education; but together with his brother Edward (1835–1865) he founded the firm of The Tinsley Brothers, which published many of the leading novelists of the time.

 Life

 Tinsley was born in the village of South Mimms, north of London, the second of ten children.
 Although his mother (born Sarah Dover, the daughter of a local vet) could read and write well, his father William (born 1800), a gamekeeper, did not value education, and his son only attended school for a few years.
 By the age of nine he was doing day jobs, such as bird scaring, in the fields.

 In 1852, at the age of seventeen, William's younger brother Edward moved to London to take up work in the Nine Elms engineers' workshop of the London and South Western Railway.
 A few months later William followed him, walking from South Mimms to Notting Hill, where he quickly found work and lodging.
 Both brothers were fond of books: William spent his evenings looking through bookshops and Edward quit his job with the railway to work for a small magazine Diogenes.
 In 1854 the brothers founded Tinsley Brothers, although the firm's formal foundation seems to date to 1858.
 William, now an established businessman, married Louisa Rowley (1830 – 25 December 1899) on 26 April 1860.
 The couple would go on to have six daughters.

 After a slow start, the firm had its first major success with Mary Elizabeth Braddon's first novel Lady Audley's Secret in 1862.
 The book was hugely profitable for Tinsley Brothers and started an association of the firm with sensation novels, continued in other novels by Mrs. Braddon, Ouida and Sheridan Le Fanu, and perhaps most significantly The Moonstone by Wilkie Collins.